A Fresh Alternative to SongbookPro

 One app, every device, no double-dipping

 SongbookPro sells separate apps for iOS, Android, and Windows.
 Have an iPhone and a Windows laptop?
 You’re buying twice.
-And syncing between platforms requires a Groups subscription on top.
+Syncing between platforms requires a Groups subscription.

-Fretlist is one web app that works everywhere.
+Fretlist is one web app.
 Log in on any device, see all your songs.
-No extra purchases, no sync configuration.
-It just works.
+Sync is automatic and free.

 Feature by Feature